Cromer Academy

-Cromer Academy (formerly Cromer High School, Sports College, Cromer Institute of Science, Cromer Language College) is a 11- 16 secondary school with academy status in Cromer, Norfolk.
+Cromer Academy (formerly Cromer High School, Sports College, Cromer Institute of Science, Cromer Language College) is an 11-16 secondary school with academy status in Cromer, Norfolk.
 It is part of the Inspiration Trust federation.

 Description

 The school is coeducational and students are admitted without regard to ability.
 It is part of a partnership of schools known as the Cromer Campus, with the neighbouring Suffield Park Infants and Cromer Junior School.

 In December 2016, the school was rated "good" by Ofsted.
 They found a smaller than average comprehensive school, with just 495 students who are mainly white British, with a below average number from minority ethnic groups and similarly a lower than average number of students with Special Educational Needs.

 On 2 March 2018, Geoff Baker replaced Penny Bignell as the school's principal.
 The Eastern Daily Press reported upon Dr Baker's departure that Ofstead assessed he provided "inspirational leadership" and contributed highlights such as "Les Day" in which a day was held in honour of caretaker Les Sadler after he was given a community award.
 On 1 June 2020, Darren Hollingsworth replaced Stewart Little as the school's principal.